 Some will climb over rather than jump.
 They can paw their way the majority of the way up, and when they have at least half of their total weight on top of the fence, it’s easy to fall to the opposite side.

-Can a dog jump a 4 ft fence.
-However, plenty of dogs is capable of climbing over an eight-foot fence.
+Can a dog jump a 4 ft fence?
+However, plenty of dogs are capable of climbing over an eight-foot fence.

 How High a Fence can a Dog Jump?